Interview: Ian Kay, ARENA

 “One of the big opportunities is in ARENA funding, allowing people developing those opportunities to experiment with new technologies and transition their business, which then in turn can lead to future opportunities.”

-Ian Kay will be discussing these issues in further detail in his presentation at the Australian Energy Storage Conference and Exhibition 2017.
-This must-see industry event will run from 14-15 June at the International Convention Centre in Sydney.
+Ian Kay discussed these issues in further detail at his presentation at the Australian Energy Storage Conference and Exhibition 2017.